pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 { "presets": ["latest"] }
 ```

-#### Explaining
+#### Sanity check!
-The `bundle` script creates the bundled file of every file that's required by any file that's required by `src/game-start.js`;
+Let's go over what our code actually does.
+The `bundle` script creates the bundled file of every file that's required by any file that's required by `src/game-start.js`.
 The `prebundle` script copies the `src/index.html` file into `dist/index.html`

-Some would say a tool like Gulp or Grunt would be perfect here, but I'd say they are overkillers - npm scripts are more
-than enough to automate what we need, using these tools.
+Some would say a tool like [Gulp or Grunt](https://medium.com/@preslavrachev/gulp-vs-grunt-why-one-why-the-other-f5d3b398edc4) would be perfect here, but these are likely overkill. npm scripts are more than enough to automate what we need in this circumstance.
+However, with larger projects, I would suggest freestyling to figure out what works best.

-# Project Code Style
+## Project Design
 ### Modules, Libraries and Components
-These are nothing more than Classes, since each as a specific job that distinguishes themselves enough, based on the
+Modules, libraries, and components are nothing more than Classes, which have different functions are distinguishable from each other.
-propose of the Class - it is either a Module, a Library or a Component.

 #### Modules
-Are what glues Libraries and Components together.
+Modules glue Libraries and Components together.
+These are foundational to JavaScript development, and are used in everything.

 #### Libraries
-Libs are to be seen as one-action-classes; For instance, our GameEngine is a lib as it's only responsible to hold turn
-information and occupying a zone.
+Libraries are single-action classes.
+For instance, our GameEngine is a library because it is only responsible for holding turn information and occupying a zone.

 #### Components
-While not as advanced as WebComponents, our Components are the class representation of a html element in the page.
-This
-is achieved by assigning a `element` property to the class on `constructor` which itself is a `document.createElement()`
-so it can then be attached by Modules.
+While not as advanced as WebComponents, our Components are the class representation of an HTML element in the page.
+This is achieved by assigning a `element` property to the class on `constructor` which itself is a `document.createElement()` so that it can then be attached by Modules.

 ### ES6 Classes
 The [MDN](https://hacks.mozilla.org/2015/07/es6-in-depth-classes/) has much to say about Classes, but you can think of them as the old revealing module pattern: